Language Models Don't Know What You Want: Evaluating Personalization in Deep Research Needs Real Users: : Personalized Deep Research

-$\mathcal{P}$ has $n_1$ total $\mathcal{I}$ evenly split over five aspects inspired by \citet{Tang2024StepBackPD}: knowledge (what they know), research style (how they do research), writing style (how they write), audience (whom they impact), and positions (what they believe).
-Users find this structure well-organized (\cref{subsection:formative}).
-For transparency/attribution, $\mathcal{P}$ cites snippets from the user's papers for each $\mathcal{I}$ with an explanation.
+$\mathcal{P}$ has $n_1$ inferences evenly split over~five~aspects inspired by \citet{Tang2024StepBackPD}: knowledge (what they know), research style (how they do research), writing style (how they write), audience (whom they impact), and positions (what~they believe).
+Users find this structure organized~(\cref{subsection:formative}). $\mathcal{P}$ transparently cites snippets from the user's papers $\mathcal{D}$ for each inference $\mathcal{I}$ with an explanation.
 We prompt \mm{}s~to create $\mathcal{P}$ from $\mathcal{D}$ (Appendix~\ref{appendix:prompt_outputs}).
 Users can edit/disable any $\mathcal{I}$ to form a better profile $\mathcal{P}^*$.